AllenInstitute/SWDB_2018/Git/03 - Working with Github.md

 That's it -- now you've incorporated changes from `AllenInstitute/master` to your local repository.
 You can now update your GitHub fork's master branch by clicking "Push".

-Now we want to make some changes to this repository.
-Not the AllenInstitute copy, but just your local copy and your fork on GitHub.

 #### Loop Step 2: Create a topic branch and make a change

 <img src="tiles_02.png" height=300>

+Now we want to make some changes to this repository.
+Not the AllenInstitute copy (yet) -- just your local copy.

-Branches are great because they let you work on multiple things at the same time.
-So let's make our changes in a branch!
+Topic branches are great because they let you work on multiple things at the same time.
+In this case, they are necessary because remember: **don't touch the `master` branch**.
+So let's make our changes in a topic branch!

 1. Click the 'Branch' icon at the top of the screen.
 Give it a cool name.
 2. Make some changes that won't conflict.
 For example: create a file in the repo directory named after your Github user name.